jithusjacob/jsjblog/content/post/Dotfiles_using_git_orphan_branches.md

 git clone --branch nvim_lsp_lua https://github.com/jithusjacob/dotfiles.git .
 ```

-Some other commands that might be Required
+Some other commands that might be required  are as below
 **git push -d origin <branch_name>** -- To delete a branch from remote
 **git branch -r** -- To list the branches
 **git branch** -- To check the current branch